davdroman/Popsicle/README.md

 Notice there are two ways for instantiating `DRDynamicSlideShowAnimation`.
 If you want the subview to animate **from its current value**, just use `animationForSubview:page:keyPath:toValue:delay:`.
 Else, use `animationForSubview:page:keyPath:fromValue:toValue:delay:`.

-As you can see, all we need for adding each animation is actually **1 line of code**.
+As you can see, all we need for adding each animation is just **1 line of code**!
 Pretty amazing, isn't it? :)

 ## Known issues